A

 -

-Many Jews believe The Foundation Stone is where the creation of the world began (Gen. 1)
+Many Jews believe the Foundation Stone is where the creation of the world began (Gen. 1)

 -